Arksine/moonraker/docs/configuration.md

 #   A valid ip address or hostname for the Loxone server.
 This
 #   parameter must be provided.
 user:
 #   The user name used for request authorization.
+This option accepts
-The default is "admin".
+#   Jinja2 Templates, see the [secrets] section for details.
+The default is
+#   "admin".
 password:
 #   The password used for request authorization.
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
+The default
-The default is "admin".
+#   is "admin".
 output_id:
 #   The name of a programmed output, virtual input or virtual
 #   output in the loxone configuration.
 The default is no output id.